 At the same time, it has galvanized public awareness on global health security in a way that builds enormous public support for investing in health.
 This makes it critically important to develop the next Global Fund Strategy to be highly effective, agile and collaborative.

 We must #UniteToFight.
 To succeed, the next strategy needs the best possible input from across the Global Fund partnership.

-We are convening representatives from across the Global Fund partnership at the 6th Partnership Forums to review input, evidence and guidance received on strategy development to help identify areas of future focus for the next Global Fund Strategy.
-Forums will convene virtually from 02 February to 15 March.
+From 2 February to 15 March 2021, approximately 350 representatives from across the Global Fund partnership came together for the 6th Partnership Forums to review input, evidence, and guidance received on strategy development to help identify areas of future focus for the next Global Fund Strategy.

 The Open Consultation serves as a critical input into the Strategy development process.
 From May 2020 until the end of 2020, stakeholders were encouraged to contribute to the Open Consultation, either through an online form or by email.